marinofelipe/adaptive-ui-demo/README.md

 ### *Features*
 - Shows how to adapt layouts using size classes and some interface builder tricks.
-- Updated to swift 4 and Xcode 9
+- Updated to Xcode 9

 ### *Important*
 This is a sample of adaptive UI layout based on the *Intermediate iOS 10 Programming with Swift* from *AppCoda*.